syedmeesamali/AutoCAD/README.md

 # AutoCAD (2D and 3D)
 ## Repo Details
-- This repo is for all the CAD designs made in AutoCAD or SolidWorks.
+- This repo is for all the CAD designs made in AutoCAD, SolidWorks, Rhino or Revit (LT / 2026)
 - For AutoCAD LISP is the automation option.
 - To start Visual-LISP in it's own IDE type "VLIDE" in the command window (within AutoCAD program) and it will bring up the Visual LISP editor.
 (LISP: List Programming)